solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In the chapter on chalk I have ventured to suggest the possibility of a relationship between chalk and some comets.

 If astronomers are correct in assuming there is a connection between meteorites, shooting-stars, and comets, then assuredly there is a justification for this apparently audacious suggestion.
-As a result of innumerable, long-continued and patient observations, I have arrived at the conviction that 100 per cent, of the magnificent collection of meteorites I have examined are bodies of organic origin.
+As a result of innumerable, long-continued and patient observations, I have arrived at the conviction that 100 per cent. of the magnificent collection of meteorites I have examined are bodies of organic origin.

 It is not unreasonable to assume that some of the "shooting" or "falling stars" that do not happen to reach our earth may also be of similar origin.*